 - Four amazingly scenic, challenging and well-marked routes

 - A cool swag item–we’ve offered caps, t-shirts, socks, cups in past years…still nailing down this years item.

-- Apes party with savory options from quality food trucks and ice cream from Lu Lu Ice Cream, family & friends welcome
+- Apes party with savory options from quality food trucks and ice cream from Farm House Chocolates, family & friends welcome

 - Discounts at local hotels for the weekend